Mukhtar Robow: Candidacy for Regional Presidency

-A year later, Robow was pushing the envelope again.
-The charismatic former Shabaab leader officially declared he was running for regional elections originally set for 17 November and later postponed to 19 December.
-Mukhtar Robow, also known as Abu Mansour, made the announcement to hundreds of his supporters in a welcoming rally in the South Western town of Baidoa.
+A year following his defection, Robow officially declared he was running for regional elections originally set for 17 November and later postponed to 19 December.
+He made the announcement to hundreds of his supporters in a welcoming rally in the South Western town of Baidoa.

-The enthusiasm, however, was not shared by the internationally backed Somali federal government in Mogadishu.
 In a sharp rebuke, Somalia's internal security ministry released a statement saying that Mukhtar Robow was not eligible to run for the regional elections.
-The problem, though, is that Somalia does not have a formal constitution and, legally, the powers of the federal and state government have not been adequately detailed.
 It was unclear whether the federal authorities have the ability to enforce a ban on a regional presidential candidate.
-Al Shabaab too has denounced the political ambitions of the group's highest profile defector.
-Ironically, the federal authorities and al Shabaab find themselves on the same side of the Robow candidacy controversy.
+Al Shabaab too has denounced the political ambitions of the group's highest profile defector, referring to him as a “Murtad”, or an apostate.

 Worried about Robow's popularity, the federal government has sent at least one high-level official to try to persuade him to step aside.

-The electoral commission, dismissing Mogadishu's demands, has awarded a certificate of eligibility to Mukhtar Robow Abu Mansur.
+The electoral commission, dismissing the government’s demands, had awarded a certificate of eligibility to Mukhtar Robow.

 Mukhtar Robow was officially cleared by the South West State Electoral Commission to contest in the December elections despite early protest by the Federal government seeking to have him barred.
 The Coalition for Change, which has thrown its weight behind Mukhtar Robow, issued a statement after the polls were postponed.
 The group said it fears the government was planning to rig the election since the new date is not favourable for international observers as most of them will then have left Somalia for the end of the year festivities.

 Some 150 elite Somali forces, armed with DShK rifles, were deployed to Baidoa to physically block Robow from accessing the election venue.

 On 7 Nov 2018 The United Nations Mission in Somalia (UNSOM) warned that the presidential election in Somalia's South West State had the potential to lead to violence and called on all parties to ensure that the electoral process proceeds in accordance with the established rules and avoids any behaviour which may lead to conflict or undermine the integrity of the electoral process.